-Reminiscing can have many positive effects on an aging adult.
-According to the American Psychological Association, therapy using reminiscence is “the use of life histories – written, oral or both – to improve psychological well-being.”
+Reminiscing can be an informal or formal exercise to remember past events, feelings, or thoughts.
+Therapists leverage reminiscence to help aging adults, particularly those with dementia.
+According to the American Psychological Association, reminiscence therapy is “the use of life histories – written, oral or both – to improve psychological well-being.”
+Seniors may reminisce alone, one-on-one, or even in a group therapy session.

-Here are some additional reasons why reminiscing with a senior client is a beneficial tool to use as a caregiver.
+Here are some additional reasons why reminiscing with a senior is a beneficial tool to use as a caregiver.

 Benefits of Reminiscing